eliterks/whatsapp-chat-analyzer/README.md

 - 🔡 Emoji and text statistics
 - 🤖 ML-based classification of users into active/inactive
 - 📊 Evaluation of Logistic Regression, KNN, Decision Tree (Tuned & Untuned)
+- **📥 NEW: Export analysis as PDF or Excel** - Save and share your results!

 ---